Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 No more waiting on Money B to accept your message request!

-For years I sat by and watched hungry dancers and dance lovers alike, all around the world, struggle to get access to Money B. I thought to myself, “There just has to be a better way...”
+For years I sat by and watched hungry dancers and dance lovers alike, all over the globe, struggle to get access to Money B. Having retired from dance to focus on being a family man, he was difficult for even me to reach—despite being crew mates and practically next door neighbors.
+I thought to myself, “There just has to be a better way...”

-So I did what no one else could: after years of persistent nagging—not just from me, but also from his wife, his kids, his brother, his long time crew mates, and basically everyone around him—I finally dragged him into the recording studio!
+So I finally did what no one else could: after a year of persistent nagging—from his wife, his kids, his brother, his long time crew mates, and basically everyone around him—I finally dragged him into the recording studio!
 The result?
-A once-in-a-lifetime chance to learn from one of the realest OGs without ever leaving your home!
+A once-in-a-lifetime chance for you to learn from one of the realest OGs without ever leaving your home!

 What is "popping" and where did it come from?

-I might catch some heat for telling you this, but: Popin' Pete and Boogaloo Sam were not the creators of popping and boogaloo.
+Everywhere I go, I see how far misinformation about popping’s origins have spread.
+So let me say this plainly: Popin' Pete and Boogaloo Sam were not the creators of popping and boogaloo.
 The dances started in California, but not in the city of Fresno.

-Although it's now often reduced to the “hit” or muscle contraction on the beat, in its early years popping was a much broader and deeper expression of funk music born into a continuum from jazz, blues, and soul, shaped by the afrofuturisms of bands like Parliament Funkadelic and the rise of sci-fi in movies and television, the creative cross-pollination of California's inter-school talent show competitions, and the twin forces of political unrest and cultural awakening that marked the 1960s through the 80s...
+Although it's now often reduced to the “hit,” or muscle contraction on the beat, in its early years popping was a much broader and deeper expression of funk music, born into a continuum (from jazz, blues, and soul), shaped by the afrofuturism of bands like Parliament Funkadelic and the rise of the sci-fi genre.
+Popping was created from the cross-pollination of inter-school talent shows, where young dancers, fueled by the political unrest and cultural awakening of the 1960s-80s, pushed the collective imagination.

 Los Angeles had Soul Train.
 Fresno had Pete and Sam.
 But Oakland had an extraordinary amount of funk—as one of the crucibles where the genre was innovated, localized, and given a political edge.